 In addition to the lack of cooperation, which is also characteristic of Slovenians, this lack of ability to be daring is probably quite a problem.

 It’s true.
 We have a lot of knowledge, a lot of excellent products and other resources, we are innovative, but we’re constantly afraid of something.
 Above all, we’re scared to speak out, to try.
 But if you don’t try, you’ll be constantly wondering if you could have succeeded.
-Slovenia could be not just one of the most beautiful natural and safe oasis, but an oasis for the richest investors as well, because we have a healthy cuisine, because we have smart people.
+Slovenia could be not just one of the most beautiful natural and safe oasis, but an oasis for the richest investors as well, because we have a healthy cuisine because we have smart people.
 We’re at the top in education, globally.
 Do you know what kind of advantage that is, to be at the top in education?!
 But instead of having these people create in Slovenia, we send them out, we don’t let them try their limits and develop ideas in Slovenia.
 Instead, we put their ideas in a drawer and allow others to overtake us.
 Look at what happened in Europe when it fell into recession.
 Europe closed up, every country looked within itself and decided on austerity.
 The US did the opposite, they opened up.
-They opened up development departments and told the youth to research, do anything, create ideas, as these ideas will be the future, we’ll have new things to create, and we’ll be able to look forward to something, to having a future.
+They opened up development departments and told the youth to research, do anything, create ideas, as these ideas will be the future, we’ll have new things to create, and we’ll be able to look forward to something, to have a future.
 Here it’s completely different.
-We don’t give enough opportunities to good ideas.
+We don’t give enough opportunities for good ideas.
 For example, we have excellent start-ups, and it is completely up to us how to help them become established in the world.
 Will Slovenia provide the means and specific knowledge, will it know how and be capable of connecting them to the right companies, since they can’t or don’t know how to do so themselves?